Hysocs/traumacore-spt/README.md

 ## Compatibility

-TraumaCore patches EFT's shot, health, fracture, movement, and armor calculations.
-Other mods that replace the same damage or armor methods may override TraumaCore or produce combined behavior.
-Compatibility should be confirmed before using another health or armor overhaul alongside it.
+TraumaCore changes EFT's health, armor, fracture, and movement behavior.
+Other damage or armor overhauls may conflict if they modify the same systems.

 ## Building